Evelyn Dick: Background and case

-Dick and her father were put on trial in 1946.
+Evelyn and her father were put on trial in 1946.
 The event drew large crowds due to the grim nature of the crime and the revelation that Dick kept a black book with a record of all her sexual encounters.
 Dick estimated that she had had sex with 150 men, most of whom were more wealthy than her husband.
 In court, she stated that one of those men was the judge's son.
 J.J.
 Sullivan defended Dick unsuccessfully and the jury convicted her and sentenced her to death by hanging.
 With the help of a new lawyer, J.J.
 Robinette, Dick appealed her case and won an eventual acquittal.
 MacLean was found guilty of being an accessory after the fact and was sent to prison for four years.
 As part of the investigation, a partly mummified body of a male infant was found in Dick's attic, encased in cement in an old suitcase.

 Dick had given birth three times and invented a man named "Norman White" to conceal the identity of each baby's father.
 Her children were Peter David White, Heather Maria White and a second daughter who was stillborn.
 The body in Dick's attic was identified as that of Peter David White, sparking a second murder trial.
 This began in 1947 and Dick was sentenced to life in prison but paroled in 1958 after serving only eleven years in Kingston's Prison for Women.
 With a new identity and job, Evelyn Dick disappeared from public view and her file was permanently sealed after her 1985 pardon.